Amazing Tofu Scramble

 Instructions

-- NOTE: Freezing the tofu ahead of time and allowing it to thaw gives it a much firmer texture that is great for crumbling or even for skewering with kabobs.
-Watch the 5-minute video to see how it changes the texture and firmness.
+- Using previously frozen tofu is not required, but it is a great idea.
+Freezing the tofu ahead of time and allowing it to thaw gives it a much firmer texture that is great for crumbling.
+Watch the 5-minute video below to see how it changes the texture and firmness.

-- In frying pan, saute onion, red pepper, and mushrooms in approximately 2 Tbsp. veggie broth or water for approximately 3-4 minutes.
+- n a nonstick frying pan, saute onion, red pepper, and mushrooms in approximately 2 tablespoons of veggie broth or water for approximately 3-4 minutes.
+I use this stone nonstick pan and highly recommend it.

-- Add baby spinach, cover pan with lid, and allow leaves to wilt, approximately 2 minutes
+- Toss in the baby spinach, cover pan with lid, and allow leaves to wilt, approximately 2 minutes

 Video